Tuition and Fees

 Refund service fee (for dropped classes): $10

 The technology fee supports the establishment, maintenance, and upgrades of student computer labs and continued software access, and is used exclusively for those purposes.
 The labs are not supported by any state or federal funds. $2 of the fee is loaded onto a Go Print card that can be obtained at the library.
 Students have the right to refuse to pay the fee for religious, political, moral, or financial reasons.
-Waivers for each optional fee must be submitted to the Cashiering Services Office at the time of registration each semester.
-A Student Representation Fee Waiver form, Student Activities Fee Waiver form and/or Technology Fee Waiver form must be submitted to the Cashiering Services Office at the time of registration each semester.
+Waivers for each optional fee must be submitted to the Cashiering Services Office by the term’s refund date, approximately two weeks after the start of full-term instruction.
+For late start courses or audit students, optional fee waivers must be submitted on the day of registration.

 Enrollment Fee Waivers

-The California Community Colleges Board of Governors provides a waiver of enrollment fees for students who are residents of the state of California or meet the exemption criteria (AB 450) and meet one or more of the following criteria:
+The California College Promise Grant (CCPG) is a program provided by the State of California that waives enrollment fees for students who are residents of the state of California or meet the exemption criteria (AB 450) and meet one or more of the following criteria:

 (1) Student or student’s family receives TANF, SSI, or General Assistance benefits.